rejunity/tt06-psg-saa1099/README.md

 * 6 frequency generators, 8 octaves, 256 tones per octave, frequency range ffrom 31 Hz to 7.81 kHz
 * 2 noise generators, range from 61 to 15.6 kHz
 * 2 envelope generators
-* common clock frequency 8 MHz
+* common clock frequency 8 MHz, the SAA1099s on the GameBlaster are clocked at 7.15909 MHz ( highest frequency the tone generators can reach is about 6.99 kHz)

 ## Historical use of the Philips SAA1099
 * Silicon Graphics IRIS Professional 4D and IRIS Power 4D machines